Test in a live environment

 The above images show that the function combines the first and second PDF files that are saved into a PDF file.
 Likewise, it can merge multiple PDF files.
 IronPDF can perform this process in a few milliseconds with few lines of code.

-IronPDF is straightforward to use, and with just a few lines of code to produce PDF files.
+IronPDF is straightforward to use, and with just a few lines of code, it can produce PDF files.
 It is appropriate for beginners, and using this application requires only rudimentary expertise.
 There is no reliance between IronPDF and any other package.
 For instance, it is solely a single-package library.

 In addition to the free license that is offered, developers have the option of purchasing a range of licenses to meet their needs.
 All library features, such as a perpetual license, a 30-day money-back guarantee, a year of software support, upgrades, and potential for SaaS and OEM redistribution, are not included in the $749 Lite edition.